sumittiware/Chat-Support-System/README.md

     5) If the agent does respond within the window the chat will be avaliable in IN-ACTIVE section of the website and new agent can continue with the           query.

     6) If the query is solved by the agent then agent can finish the chat and the chat will be avaliable in FINISHED section, no further converstions are       allowed in such chats.

+    7) Agent can search any user based on the Id using the search field provided in the dashboard.

     Credentials for logging in to Agent-dashboard :